HowdyMoto/CircuitPython-Utilities/README.md

 This code is under the MIT license, so I encourage you to do as you please with it.

+# CircuitPython version
+These utilities were created and tested with CircuitPython 9.0.0 Alpha 6, and will be updated as required with future versions of CircuitPython.

 # Usage

 This set of utilities is based on standards that Adafruit uses on their boards.
 Adafruit names their pins consistently on all of their boards, and I assume their pin names in the code below.